ORTON JUNCTION/EAST HILL

 What happened with Orton Junction?

-On October 25, the Pierce County Council approved their Comprehensive Plan Amendments, including U-3a, which added about 182 acres in the Orton Junction area to Sumnerís Urban Growth Area and U-3b, which removed about 284 acres on the East Hill out of Sumnerís Urban Growth Area.
+On October 25, 2011, the Pierce County Council approved their Comprehensive Plan Amendments, including U-3a, which added about 182 acres in the Orton Junction area to Sumnerís Urban Growth Area and U-3b, which removed about 284 acres on the East Hill out of Sumnerís Urban Growth Area.
 The amendment package passed unanimously.
+However, the amendments were challenged and are now in the court process.

 What will go in Orton Junction?

-The vision is for a planned mixed-use development that incorporates the YMCA, a MultiCare facility, retail and restaurants, an agricultural industry support program, and a mix of housing options.
+The vision is for a planned mixed-use development that incorporates retail and restaurants, an agricultural industry support program, and a mix of housing options.
 There is also the potential for a fire-training facility and a movie theater.

 Will these services compete with the restaurants and shops already in Sumner?